EdinHas26/CoolDialog/README.md

     </style>
 </resources>
 ```
 These are required prerequisites to implement CoolDialog library.
-Just change "latest_version" with current library release (Example: v1.0.4-a1)

 ### Create Dialog Instance